 What is Karma Yoga?

 Essentially, we define Karma Yoga as training in mindfulness through action.
-Clear Sky is a modern-day working monastery, and if you spend time here, you will be training in Karma Yoga through all the activities it takes to run the center.
+Clear Sky is a modern-day working monastery, and if you spend time here, you will be training in Karma Yoga through all the community interactions and activities that it takes to run the center.

 It takes time to understand what a precious opportunity it is to engage in Karma Yoga at a place like Clear Sky.
 In fact, no matter how carefully we explain this in advance, we’ve found that people still arrive thinking that Karma Yoga is a fancy phrase for volunteerism, or simply an exchange of work for food and accommodation.

 Instead, we’d like you to understand the potential for transformation and growth this ancient discipline offers.
-The people who succeed in our program, those who stay past the one month trial period, are the ones who come to understand and appreciate this and have done a retreat with us in the past.
+The people who succeed in our program, those who stay past the one month trial period, are the ones who come to understand this magical mix of service, community, mindfulness and study.

 Mindfulness – moment to moment awareness